The John A. Hartford Foundation Tipping Point Challenge

 Despite the rapid growth of palliative care in the U.S., most people who need it don’t get it.
-To help close this gap, CAPC has launched a five-year national effort—Project Tipping Point.
-The cornerstone is The John A. Hartford Foundation Tipping Point Challenge.
-A national competition, it is designed to catalyze the spread of skills, ideas, and solutions that will improve health care delivery for all people living with serious illness.
+To help close this gap, CAPC launched a five-year national effort—Project Tipping Point.
+The cornerstone is The John A. Hartford Foundation Tipping Point Challenge, a national competition designed to catalyze the spread of skills, ideas, and solutions that will improve health care delivery for all people living with serious illness.

-That’s why the goals of the third round are twofold: 1) to increase the number specialties and disciplines enhancing their skills in communication and symptom management, and 2) to catalyze innovation that will make positive, breakthrough change in the care of serious illness.
+The goals of the third round of the Challenge were twofold: 1) to increase the number of clinicians from all specialties and disciplines enhancing their skills in communication and symptom management, and 2) to catalyze innovation that is making positive, breakthrough change in the care of serious illness.

-CAPC member organizations can compete in the Clinical Training category and/or the Innovation category.
-All organizations can compete in the Innovation category.
-And due to generous, additional funding from The Fan Fox and Leslie R. Samuels Foundation, New York City-based organizations can compete in the Clinical Training category on the local level as well the national.
+In the third round, CAPC member organizations competed in the Clinical Training category and/or the Innovation category.
+All organizations were able to compete in the Innovation category.
+And, due to generous, additional funding from The Fan Fox and Leslie R. Samuels Foundation, New York City-based organizations competed in the Clinical Training category on the local level as well as the national.

 Due to generous funding and support from The John A. Hartford Foundation, the Challenge is officially called The John A. Hartford Foundation Tipping Point Challenge.